Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: CPU Bottleneck in LLM Inference

-\textbf{Latency per request.} Figure~\ref{fig:attack-per-request} reports the time-to-first-token (TTFT) latencies of the baseline and five victim requests under attack conditions, averaged over ten runs with standard deviation shown.
-Llama 3.1 8B with tensor parallelism (TP) of 4 is run on the Blackwell system, with the attacker generating 8 or 16 requests per second, each with a 114k sequence length.
+\textbf{Latency per request.} \Cref{fig:attack-per-request} reports the TTFT latencies of the baseline and five victim requests under attack conditions.
+We run Llama 3.1 8B with TP=4 on the Blackwell system, with the attacker generating 8 or 16 requests per second, each with a 114k sequence length.
 Victim requests are issued sequentially, so as attacker requests accumulate in the serving engine, each subsequent victim TTFT shows an increasing trend.
-The results show that increasing the number of CPU cores reduces TTFT per request, suggesting that more CPU resources mitigate slowdowns caused by tokenization and CPU-side contention.
-In particular, scaling from 5 CPU cores (the least-CPU configuration) to 32 cores (8 per GPU) consistently reduces victim request TTFT under load by over 5$\times$.
+In particular, scaling from 5 CPU cores (the least-CPU configuration) to 32 cores consistently reduces the victim's TTFT by over 5$\times$.

-\textbf{Latency results.} Figure~\ref{fig:attack-results} summarizes the TTFT of victim requests on the Blackwell system, both with and without attacker requests at a given rate per second (RPS).
-Figure~\ref{fig:speed-up-heatmap} reports the speedup of each CPU-abundant configuration relative to the least-CPU case across all three systems (H100, H200, and Blackwell).
+\textbf{Latency results.} \Cref{fig:attack-results} summarizes the TTFT of victim requests both with and without attacker requests at a given RPS.
 The same pattern holds across platforms: increasing CPU resources consistently reduces victim TTFT, confirming that the CPU bottleneck is not specific to a single system or interconnect topology.
-Across Llama and Qwen on 4--8 GPUs, removing CPU scarcity improves long-sequence TTFT by 1.36--5.40$\times$ when we go from (\#GPUs + 1) cores to a CPU-abundant configuration.
+Across these models on 4--8 GPUs, removing CPU scarcity improves long-sequence TTFT by 1.47--5.15$\times$ when we go from (\#GPUs + 1) cores to a CPU-abundant configuration.